OpenTSDB/asyncbigtable/README.md

 purpose HBase library.

-## Build instructions
+## Basic Installation

-Maven has been adopted as the building tool for this project.
-To produce jar file, run
+Contrary to the original asynchbase library, asyncbigtable has adopted Maven as the building tool for this project.

+To produce jar file simply run:

     mvn clean package